gislebirkeland/new_options/README.md

-##I used the -q option which makes the install of the rails app in quiet mode.
-In this mode all the install status is invisible.
+I used the -q option which makes the install of the rails app in quiet mode.
+In this mode all the install status is invisible..

 == README